 Here’s Mom!
 Isn’t she cute?
 Also note that by now we learned our lesson and switched to thick rubber gloves.
 The thin ones I first purchased ripped during the steel wool step.
 Boooooo.

 Step 8: Finish Coats

-Apply the poly with a good brush (ahem…this brush by Wooster.) in long even strokes.
-Try not to start and stop in the middle of the piece but run the brush from one edge to the next without stopping to avoid any evident brush strokes once it’s dry.
+Apply the poly with a good brush (ahem…this brush by Wooster) in long even strokes.
+Try not to start and stop in the middle of the piece to avoid any evident brush strokes once it’s dry.
+Instead, run the brush from one edge to the next without stopping.

 Step 9: Steel Wool…Again

 After your first coat of poly has completely dried you have a couple of options.
 1. You can sand the table like most poly directions recommend.
 2. You can use super fine Grade 0000 steel wool to “sand” any imperfections out.